Magical, mysterious and full of wonder, the aurora Australis flares up and covers the sky with vibrant colours of purple and vivid green.

 One important point to note is the nature of the southern lights may not be visible to the naked eye.
 The best way to catch them is by setting up a DSLR camera on a tripod with maximum aperture and shutter speed.

 How to Get There?

 As these locations are at the outskirts, driving would be one’s best option.
-We recommend renting a campervan or motorhome for your aurora chasing adventures.
+We recommend renting 4 Wheel drive, or campervan or motorhome for your aurora chasing adventures.
 Simply park and camp at your ideal spot and get inside to keep yourself warm and cosy while you wait for the lights to reveal its magical colours.
 If you would like to hire one in Hobart, Launceston, Devonport or Melbourne www.aussiecampervans.com has a wide selection of vehicles for your transportation and accommodation needs.